msssk/dgrid/doc/components/core-components/OnDemandList-and-OnDemandGrid.md

 OnDemandList extends List to provide on-demand lazy loading of data as the user scrolls through the list.
-This provides a seamless, intuitive interface for viewing large sets of data in scalable manner.
+This provides a seamless, intuitive interface for viewing large sets of data in a scalable manner.

 ```js
 require(["dgrid/OnDemandList", "put-selector/put"], function(OnDemandList, put){